Dalimil/Hack-the-Burgh-2016/README.md

 	- call POST /update with changes and uid

 Client finishes the game:
 	- call POST /finish with uid
+	- team members receive 'game-finished' event in their channel
-	- now just wait for the 'game-finished' event with 'payload' in their personal channel
+	- now just wait for the 'game-result' event with 'payload' in their personal channel

 Client closes the game/app or leaves the queue:
 	- unsubscribe from the personal channel